 Located on a quiet street but just 20 min walking distance from the heart of Porto Old Town, this Apartment Marques Pombal is a cosy and sunny all year flat.
 It is wheelchair friendly.
 You can find the wide bathroom with bathtub and toilet with support on one side.
 Furthermore, the shared terrace on the roof of the building is equipped with comfortable furniture for relaxing and a glass of wine enjoying the sunset in Porto.

-It’s time for you to spend your summer holiday and enjoy a sunny day on a beach.
+It’s time for you to spend your summer holiday enjoying a sunny day on the beach.
 Currently, we offer the £25 discount coupon for your first booking!!
-Click on the pictures to see more detail information about accessibility inside and outside the properties!!
+Click on the pictures to see more detail information about accessibility inside and outside the properties!

 Best Ways to Get Around Porto in a Wheelchair